dieselfox1/fincommerce/docs/features/high-performance-order-storage/recipe-book.md

 If you prefer to include the compatibility declaration outside of your main plugin file, please pass 'my-plugin-slug/my-plugin.php' instead of the `__FILE__` parameter in the snippets above.

 To prevent problems, FinCommerce will warn users if they try to enable HPOS while any of the incompatible plugins are active.
 It will also display a warning in the Plugins screen to make sure people would know if extension is incompatible.
-As many WordPress extensions aren't FinCommerce related, WC will only display this information for extensions that declare `WC tested up to` in the header of the main plugin file.
+As many finpress extensions aren't FinCommerce related, WC will only display this information for extensions that declare `WC tested up to` in the header of the main plugin file.

 ### New order querying APIs